What is Migraine?

 What is TRUE Migraine

-According to updated research (2017-19), MIGRAINE is a genetic brain condition, one where the brain is sensitive or hyper-excitable and predisposed to certain pathophysiology that creates migraine symptoms.
+According to updated research (2017-19), MIGRAINE is a genetic brain condition, one where the brain is sensitive or hyper-excitable and predisposed to specific pathophysiology that creates migraine symptoms.
 Symptoms commonly include:

 Unilateral pulsating,